FAQ (Frequently Asked Questions) on Intelligence

 -

-Populations evolving in harsh, cold climates may have developed greater cognitive demands for planning, tool use, and long-term survival, leading to higher frequencies of alleles associated with intelligence.
+Populations evolving in harsh, cold climates may have faced greater cognitive demands for planning, tool use, and long-term survival, leading to higher frequencies of alleles associated with intelligence.

 -

-These genetic variants are believed to influence brain size, neural efficiency, and other neurophysiological processes that underlie cognitive performance.
+These genetic variants could influence brain size, neural efficiency, and other neurophysiological processes underlying cognitive performance.

 What is the impact of racial differences in intelligence on global geopolitics?